-Man has been created for the eternity.
-Breaking God’s will meant death, and that reality has bitten us all.
-However, death does not triumph in the end; God will.
+Man was created for eternity.
+Disobeying God's will meant death, and it has poisoned us all.
+However, death does not have the last word.
+God has it.

-What about time after death?
-Are the dead in a soul sleep before the resurrection of the final day?
-The Bible gives this idea that in death man goes to another reality.
-It is not crucial to know the length of this period, but whether this waiting period is a time of happiness or a time of misery.
-When the conscience is good and one knows, who is waiting, it is good to wait.
+What about the time after death?
+Are the dead in a dreamlike state before the resurrection on the last day?
+The Bible gives also the impression that a person passes into another reality immediately after death.
+I guess the important thing is not the length of the waiting time, but whether the waiting is happy or agonizing.
+When your conscience is clear and you know who is waiting, it is good to wait.

 But we do not want you to be uninformed, brothers, about those who are asleep, that you may not grieve as others do who have no hope.
 For since we believe that Jesus died and rose again, even so, through Jesus, God will bring with him those who have fallen asleep.